 The Company's finite-lived intangible assets are being amortized on a straight-line basis over the weighted-average amortization periods in the following table.
-The aggregate weighted-average amortization period is 12.8 years.
+The aggregate weighted-average amortization period is 12.6 years.

-Weighted-Average Amortization Period (in years)
+Weighted- Average Amortization Period (in years)

-Customer base 10.5
+Customer base 10.3

-Trade names and trademarks 20.0
+Trade names and trademarks 19.9

 Patents and technologies 6.9

+Non-compete agreements 4.0

-Amortization expense for intangible assets was \$175.7 million, \$171.2 million, \$3.7 million and \$97.5 million for the year ended December 31, 2012 (Successor), the period January 15 - December 31, 2011 (Successor), the period January 1 - January 14, 2011 (Predecessor) and for the year ended December 31, 2010 (Predecessor), respectively.
-Estimated amortization expense for the next five years is as follows:
+Amortization expense for intangible assets was \$174.9 million, \$175.7 million, \$171.2 million and \$3.7 million for the years ended December 31, 2013 (Successor) and 2012 (Successor), the period January 15 - December 31,